plasma-umass/mesh-testsuite/README.md

 > meshing enabled but randomization disabled: 4% runtime overhead, 3% reduction in heap size

 > randomization on has time overhead of 10.7% compared to jemalloc, 19% heap size reduction

+These results can be verified in the data in the generated files `results/3-ruby/memory.relative.tsv` and  `results/3-ruby/speed.relative.tsv`